HumanCompatibleAI/overcooked_ai/README.md

 You can **try out the game [here](https://humancompatibleai.github.io/overcooked-demo/)** (playing with some previously trained DRL agents).
 To play with your own trained agents using this interface, you can use [this repo](https://github.com/HumanCompatibleAI/overcooked-demo).
 To run human-AI experiments, check out [this repo](https://github.com/HumanCompatibleAI/overcooked-hAI-exp).
 You can find some human-human and human-AI gameplay data already collected [here](https://github.com/HumanCompatibleAI/human_aware_rl/tree/master/human_aware_rl/static/human_data).

-Check out [this repo](https://github.com/HumanCompatibleAI/human_aware_rl) for the DRL implementations compatible with the environment and reproducible results to our paper: *[On the Utility of Learning about Humans for Human-AI Coordination](https://arxiv.org/abs/1910.05789)* (also see our [blog post](https://bair.berkeley.edu/blog/2019/10/21/coordination/)).
+DRL implementations compatible with the environment are included in the repo as a submodule under src/human_aware_rl.

+The old [human_aware_rl](https://github.com/HumanCompatibleAI/human_aware_rl) is being deprecated and should only used to reproduce the results in the 2019 paper: *[On the Utility of Learning about Humans for Human-AI Coordination](https://arxiv.org/abs/1910.05789)* (also see our [blog post](https://bair.berkeley.edu/blog/2019/10/21/coordination/)).

 For simple usage of the environment, it's worthwhile considering using [this environment wrapper](https://github.com/Stanford-ILIAD/PantheonRL).